Anas-siddiqui/dota2datatest/README.md

 <br>
 10- mainCtrl is the controller responsible for handling data with all the helper functions used for dota 2 data formatting
 <br>
 P.S : Every file has indiviudal comments inside for more help.
+I could have also added filterring with ng-click.